 In order to get an idea of the comparison rate that applies to your loan, Toole suggests you look for the one that is closest to the amount and term of your loan.

-Alternatively you might want to speak to your local mortgage broker - they'll help explain exactly what a comparison rate is, and how it will affect your loan repayments.
+Alternatively you might want to speak to a local mortgage broker - they'll help explain exactly what a comparison rate is, and how it will affect your loan repayments.